|

 ![]() |

 Take California State Highway 101 to Santa Rosa, California.
 From Santa Rosa, take Guerneville Road west to the end of the road at a 'T' intersection with Highway 116.
 Turn right (north) on Highway 116 and proceed to the town of Forestville.
 As you enter Forestville, the road makes a sweeping uphill left-hander, and at the crest of the hill you'll see Carr's Drive-in on the right.
 This is the junction of Covey Road and 116.
 Turn right (north) on Covey Road and pass between two churches (a large tan one on the left and a small white one on the right).
 Cross Center Street and continue for one-half block and on your left you'll see a post with the number 6632 in white lettering on green tiles, atop a larger black-and white sign that reads, "Drive Slowly.
 Watch for Animals."
 Enter the driveway, which is lined with rose bushes, apple trees, and fence posts on which there are nailed abalone shells.
 Drive to the top of the hill and park by the big old white barn, where an old yellow and black sign says "Customer Parking.
 Unauthorized Cars Will Be Towed Away."
-Walk across on the sidewalk past the red church to the one-storey, grey building (NOT the two-storey house). |
+Walk across on the sidewalk past the red, green, and golden church to the one-storey, red, green, and golden building. |

 ![]() |